China’s Indian Ocean Bases

 Soldiers of the Chinese PLA

-China’s military presence in the Indian Ocean Region has been growing.
+China’s military presence in the Indian Ocean Region (IOR) has been growing.
 Beijing has enhanced its presence in the region through the establishment of bases despite its public criticism of US presence in the previous decades.
 Some of these Chinese establishments are dual-use facilities, strengthening China’s logistics and intelligence networks.

 Djibouti

 Djibouti is located in the Horn of Africa, across the Red Sea from Yemen, which makes it strategically vital.
 This was China’s first overseas military base, announced in 2015.
-The base is located at Doraleh and according to Chinese Ministry of Defence, it supports anti-piracy operations as well as humanitarian relief and peacekeeping operations.
+The base is located at Doraleh and according to Chinese Ministry of Defence, it supports counter-piracy operations as well as humanitarian relief and peacekeeping operations.
 When it was announced, Chinese spokesperson stated that they needed the base because of the large number of escort missions that the Chinese navy conducted in the region, which required support facility for logistics.
 Analysts also note that the Djibouti facility can aid intelligence gathering.
 The base is reported to be able to host up to 10,000 troops, though only a few hundred seem to be currently stationed.

 Source: Google Maps

-China has also used this base to facilitate closer interactions with the Djiboutian military including joint military exercises, which increases China’s influence over the country.
 The first of these military exercises was conducted in October 2025.
-The joint exercise, “joint anti-terrorism military operation”, involved both land and sea phases and went on to train on aspects including fire strike, armed escort and counter-piracy.
+The 'joint anti-terrorism military operation' involved both land and sea phases and went on to train on aspects including fire strike, armed escort and counter-piracy.
 Chinese forces operating in Djibouti also appear to have less restrictions compared to American forces, who also have a base in the country.

-China appears to have agreed to invest in the country under the Belt and Road Initiative in return for the basing rights.
+China agreed to invest in the country under the Belt and Road Initiative in return for basing rights.
 However, this has also increased Djibouti’s external debt considerably.
 As of 2024, its debt is almost 84% of its gross national income and its debt-to-GDP ratio is more than 54%.
 This large debt situation makes Djibouti vulnerable, making it pay heed to possible Chinese security demands in the future.
 US officials already list Djibouti’s large debt to China as a concerning issue.
 The US is also concerned about the threats that arise from the sustained Chinese military presence in Djibouti, especially in terms of intelligence gathering on American and allied forces.

-Thus, China’s presence and role in Africa, also as part of its Indian Ocean presence has evolved considerably since its modest beginning in anti-piracy operations.
+Thus, China’s presence and role in Africa, also as part of its Indian Ocean presence has evolved considerably since its modest beginning in counter-piracy operations.
 China’s increasing role in peacekeeping operations in Africa also provides justification for Beijing’s military bases in the region.
 China has also been justifying its presence as a public good, thus a benign purpose.
 China’s ambitions are expanding.
 The 2018 agreement between China and Djibouti, to set up a massive free trade zone is a case in point.
 Further, Chinese state-owned enterprises, in particular the China Merchants Port Holdings Company has also managed to gain greater influence of the Doraleh Container Terminal (DCT) from the Djiboutian government in 2018.
 This essentially came through following the ouster of the UAE’s DP World before transferring the management of Djibouti’s port assets, including the Doraleh Multipurpose Port (DMP), to Chinese entities.
 This is yet again indicative of the predatory practices that China will continue to engage in order to expand its strategic space in the Horn of Africa and the Red Sea.

 Gwadar, Pakistan

 Gwadar is a naval port and an air base located at the western edge of the Pakistani coast in the Province of Baluchistan, about 400 kilometres east of the Strait of Hormuz.
 Though the potential of the port had long been acknowledged, the remoteness of the area as well as the unstable political conditions in Baluchistan had prevented the development of the area.
 Pakistan finally began developing the port in the early 2000s and it was subsequently developed further with China’s assistance.
 It forms a critical part of the China-Pakistan Economic Corridor (CPEC), a flagship project of the Belt and Road Initiative (BRI).
-Irrespective of the commercial returns of the Gwadar port, China appears to be making a strategic investment, and it fits with the expanding goals of China in terms of maritime and port investments.
-Analysts citing recent reports note that China is exploring dual-use facilities and “at the top of its wish list would be permanent, secure military installations with support, logistics and repair infrastructure.
-The ports themselves would be deep water and secure; in countries with which China enjoys good relations; and ideally near strategic choke points.”
-Gwadar is an ideal facility from this point of view, meeting all of the factors China has identified.
-Given the growing trade, energy and security interests well beyond its immediate waters, China’s appeal for dual-use facilities sounds logical but Chinese analysts are categorically clear that “wherever Chinese interests go, our security boundary must also go.”
-Other analysts commenting on China’s dual-use ports and facilities say that “Commercial port facilities enable considerable military logistics and intelligence capabilities in peacetime.
-In addition, the global scale and distribution of PRC firms’ network of ports abroad establish a degree of Party-state control over China's commercial and military supply chains.”

 Gwadar